- Portugal Dressage Vacations

 Each season has something different to offer from the blankets of bluebells in the Spring to the green canopy provided by mature beech and oak trees in the summer.
 With the freedom of 1500 secluded acres to enjoy, Mount Juliet provides an exhilarating equestrian experience which visitors never forget.

 Your riding itinerary will normally be sent with your booking confirmation.
 Please note that the itinerary may change depending on the weather at the time and other local conditions.

 The regular riding vacation includes three hours riding for each night's stay.
 Additional hours can normally be added and paid for locally (but are subject to availability).

 Weekend supplements apply.
-Please note that Mount Juliet closes on Sunday, Monday, Tuesday and Wednesday nights during low season (November to March).
+Please note that Mount Juliet closes on Sunday, Monday and Tuesday nights during low season (November, January, February and March).

 Related Travel ArticlesRead more »

 Read more »